Theory of Agency

 My research activities and professional service culminated in the receipt (2014) of the Sumner Marcus Award of the Social Issues in Management Division, a career award that constitutes the highest recognition in my field.
 In 2015, I delivered the Sumner Marcus Award address at the plenary session of the SIM Division.

 In 2014, I was a Finalist for the Aspen Institute Pioneer Award, an international award.
-The 2014 award was given for teaching in the area of business and government.
+The 2014 award was given for my MBA course, Business & Politics.

 Courses Recently Taught